josmar-crwdstffng/angular/aio/content/tutorial/toh-pt3.md

 The `HeroDetailComponent` selector is `'app-hero-detail'`.
 Add an `<app-hero-detail>` element near the bottom of the `HeroesComponent` template, where the hero detail view used to be.

-Bind the `HeroesComponent.selectedHero` to the element's `hero` property like this.
+Bind the `HeroesComponent.selectedHero` to the `hero` property of the element like this.

 <code-example header="heroes.component.html (HeroDetail binding)" path="toh-pt3/src/app/heroes/heroes.component.html" region="hero-detail-binding"></code-example>

 `[hero]="selectedHero"` is an Angular [property binding](guide/property-binding).

-It's a *one way* data binding from the `selectedHero` property of the `HeroesComponent` to the `hero` property of the target element, which maps to the `hero` property of the `HeroDetailComponent`.
+It is a *one way* data binding from the `selectedHero` property of the `HeroesComponent` to the `hero` property of the target element, which maps to the `hero` property of the `HeroDetailComponent`.

 Now when the user clicks a hero in the list, the `selectedHero` changes.